Setting up SLAs

 - Choose Administration () > Applications.
 Scroll down to the Jira Service Management section and choose Configuration.

 - In the SLA metric names section, you can change who can create new SLA metric names.
-If there are SLA custom fields not in use, click Clean up to delete them.
+If there are SLA custom fields not in use, select Clean up to delete them.

 Best practice SLA usage

-- Try to choose an Assignee who's not the Reporter of an issue.
+- Try to select an Assignee who's not the Reporter of an issue.
 If you assign the same user, your SLA might work incorrectly.

 - If you edit an existing SLA, Jira Service Management will re-index all the existing issues in the project.
 For ongoing SLAs, the data for elapsed time will be recalculated to measure against the new metrics, but we won’t recalculate the cycles that have already been completed (i.e. a request fulfilled the Start and Stop conditions).

 - If issue data changes in such a way that the goals for the issue change (for example, the priority changes from Critical to Blocker), the time against the previous goal will be tracked against the new goal, for open issues only.